History and culture of breastfeeding: Recent global uptake

+The World Health Organization aims to have at least half of all the mothers worldwide exclusively breastfeeding their infants in the first 6 months of life by the year 2025.
 The following table shows the uptake of exclusive breastfeeding.

 Alternatives

 If a mother cannot feed her baby herself, and no wet nurse is available, then other alternatives have to be found, usually animal milk.
 In addition, once the mother begins to wean her child, the first food is very important.

 Feeding vessels dating from about 2000 BC have been found in Egypt.
 A mother holding a very modern-looking nursing bottle in one hand and a stick, presumably to mix the food, in the other is depicted in a relief found in the ruins of the palace of King Ashurbanipal of Nineveh, who died in 888 BC.
 Clay feeding vessels were found in graves with infants from the first to fifth centuries AD in Rome.

 Valerie Fildes writes in her book Breasts, bottles and babies.
 A history of Infant Feeding about examples from the 9th to 15th centuries of children getting animal's milk.
 In the 17th and 18th century Icelandic babies got cow's milk with cream and butter.
 Human–animal breastfeeding shows that many babies were fed more or less directly from animals, particularly goats.

 In 1582, the Italian physician Geronimo Mercuriali wrote in De morbis mulieribus (On the diseases of women) that women generally finished breastfeeding an infant exclusively after the third month and entirely around 13 months of age.

+The Wabanaki and other Native American tribal nations of North America made an infant formula from nuts and cornmeal.
 The feeding of flour or cereal mixed with broth or water became the next alternative in the 19th century, but once again quickly faded.
 Around this time there became an obvious disparity in the feeding habits of those living in rural areas and those in urban areas.
-Most likely due to the availability of alternative foods, babies in urban areas were breastfed for a much shorter length of time, supplementing the feeds earlier than those in rural areas.
+Most likely due to the availability of alternative foods, babies in urban areas were breastfed for a shorter length of time, supplementing the feeds earlier than those in rural areas.

 Though first developed by Henri Nestlé in the 1860s, infant formula received a huge boost during the post–World War II baby boom.
 When business and births decreased, and government strategies in industrialised countries attempted to highlight the benefits of breastfeeding, Nestlé and other such companies focused their aggressive marketing campaigns on developing countries.
 In 1979 the International Baby Food Action Network (IBFAN) was formed to help raise awareness of such practices as supplementary feeding of new babies with formula and the inappropriate promotion of baby formula, and to help change attitudes that discourage or inhibit mothers from breastfeeding their babies.